 AKEEGA may cause myelosuppression (anemia, thrombocytopenia, or neutropenia).

 In MAGNITUDE Cohort 1, Grade 3–4 anemia, thrombocytopenia, and neutropenia were reported, respectively in 28%, 8%, and 7% of patients receiving AKEEGA.
-Overall, 27% of patients required a red blood cell transfusion, including 11% who required multiple transfusions.
+Overall, 27% of patients with anemia required a red blood cell transfusion, including 19.5% who required more than one transfusion.
 Discontinuation due to anemia occurred in 3% of patients.

 Monitor complete blood counts weekly during the first month of AKEEGA treatment, every two weeks for the next two months, monthly for the remainder of the first year and then every other month, and as clinically indicated.
 Do not start AKEEGA until patients have adequately recovered from hematologic toxicity caused by previous therapy.
 If hematologic toxicities do not resolve within 28 days following interruption, discontinue AKEEGA and refer the patient to a hematologist for further investigations, including bone marrow analysis and blood sample for cytogenetics [see Dosage and Administration (2.3)] .